jump-dev/CPLEX.jl/README.md

 Setting up CPLEX on OS X and Linux
 ----------------------------------

 NOTE: CPLEX [does not officially support linking to their dynamic C library](https://www.ibm.com/developerworks/community/forums/html/topic?id=ca96447c-fe2d-4e8a-900e-cfe358a9bcec&ps=25), which is necessary for use from Julia.
 However, the steps outlined below have worked for OS-X, Windows, and Linux machines.

 1. First, you must obtain a copy of the CPLEX software and a license; trial versions and academic licenses are available [here](http://www-01.ibm.com/software/websphere/products/optimization/cplex-studio-preview-edition/).

 2. Once CPLEX is installed on your machine, point the LD_LIBRARY_PATH variable to the CPLEX library by adding ``LD_LIBRARY_PATH="/path/to/CPLEX/library":$LD_LIBRARY_PATH`` to your start-up file (e.g. ``.bash_profile``, [adding library path on Ubuntu](http://stackoverflow.com/questions/13428910/how-to-set-the-environmental-variable-ld-library-path-in-linux for a)).
-On OS-X, there may not be a .dylib shared C library available; in this case, create a symlink with the .dylib extension pointing to the .jnilib dynamic Java library that is available.

 3. At the Julia prompt, run
   ```
   julia> Pkg.add("CPLEX")
   ```